nvms/prsm/packages/mesh/README.md

 ## Distributed Messaging Architecture

-The diagram below illustrates how Mesh handles communication across multiple server instances.
-It uses Redis to look up which connections belong to a room, determine their host instances, and routes messages accordingly — either locally or via pub/sub.
+The diagram below shows how Mesh handles communication in a distributed setup.
+It uses Redis to track which connections belong to which rooms, determine their host servers, and route messages either locally or across servers via pub/sub.

 ```mermaid
 sequenceDiagram